pimterry/notes/README.md

 Combine these together!
 This opens each matching note in your `$EDITOR` in turn.

+### `notes realpath [note-name]`

+Displays the path to the note name, if provided.
+Displays the root path to all notes otherwise.

 ## Tell me of the future

 All the above works.
 Here's what's coming next: